-If staff have a safeguarding concern or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) harming or posing a risk of harm to children, then this should be referred to the headteacher.
+If staff have a safeguarding concern or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) harming or posing a risk of harm to children, then this should be referred to the headteacher or principal.

-Where there is a concern/allegation about the headteacher, this should be referred to the chair of governors.
+Where there is a concern/allegation about the headteacher or principal, this should be referred to the Chief Executive Officer of Aspire Trust.

-Local Authority Designated Officer (LADO): 01270 685904
+Local Authority Designated Officer (LADO): 01270 685904 / 01606 288931